iam-arellano/Dockerfile-and-docker-compose-complete/01-dockerfile/readme.txt

+What is Dockerfile?
+- Dockerfile is like a blueprint is a simple text file with instruction to build a image

+Why we need Docker?
+-  Docker is to improve the portability and scalability of our applications.
+By using Docker containers, developers can ensure that their applications work consistently across different machines, regardless of the software and hardware configurations.
+  Exampl Senario

 Here are the most common instructions used in a Dockerfile:

 1. FROM - specifies the base image for the container
 2. RUN - executes commands in the container